obensource/little-kiddo-learning/README.md

     * Multiplication: Count the first row of 10 beads, then help them understand they can count the proceeding rows by 10, reaching 100 much quicker than counting single beads.
     * Division: Count the first row of 10 beads, break them into 2 sets of 5, and ask–how many 5's can go into 10 beads?
 2?
 So 10 divided by 2 is 5?
 And that means half of 10 is 5 right? (reinforce fractions).
     * Modulo: Count 5 beads and ask: "How many 2's go into this group of 5 beads?
 2?
 Oh, then how many are left over?
 Awesome, our answer is 1!"
 Repeat with 6 modulo 2, "Ok, so none are left over this time!
 Our answer is 2!"
+* Count coins.
+Start with 'how many', counting them sequentially as objects.
+Then talk about the assigned values of the coins (pennies, nickels, dimes), and try to add and subtract them by value.
+Multiplication, division, and modulo operations can be reinforced as well.
+* 'Calculator Fun': reinforce arithmetic operations with symbols.
+"See!
+5 times 2 is 10!
+The number machine says so!"

 ## Geometry
 * Introduction to shapes:
   * [BabySmash](http://babysmash.com/) introduction to shapes, including polygons.
     * While doing this, ask: "how many sides does this shape have? (reinforcing polygon identification)"
   * [Pooh's Color's and Shapes Flash Cards](https://www.amazon.com/Disney-Winnie-Learning-Cards-Decks/dp/B008440UWC/ref=sr_1_1?ie=UTF8&qid=1527402525&sr=8-1&keywords=winnie+the+pooh+flash+cards)
+  * Draw shapes together in a sandbox.
 * Shape match game: [Fold a paper into 3rds](https://cdn.instructables.com/FKI/ENYK/HJKBSY7L/FKIENYKHJKBSY7L.LARGE.jpg), cut out various shapes along each crease, give them the cut-out shapes, and have them match them up on the paper while identifying which shape they are.
 * 'Shapes in the world' game: Anywhere, in any environment–ask them what shapes things around them are made out of.
 For example–a trampoline is a circle, and a house is a mix of squares, rectangles, triangles, circles, etc. "What shapes are in that cloud?
 What shape is the moon?"
+* Draw an outside scene together in the form of shapes.
+* 'Shapes in a picture' game: Take a picture, print it out.
+Discover the shapes within it, and cut them out together.
+* 'Fruit Shapes': Cut a citrus fruit (orange, lemon, grapefruit, etc) in half and ask what shapes they see (the half is a circle, the inner sections are now triangles).
+Then reinforce numbers with counting the number of sections, and how many of them make the whole fruit (fractions).
+* Angles: Make an animal (cat, dog, bird) together out of triangles.
+  * Can draw, or cut out a lot of paper triangles to paste together.
+  * Introduces the concept of angles with obtuse, acute, and right triangles.
+* Trapezoids: Create your own 4 sided shapes together by drawing or with paper cut outs.
+* Polygons:
+  * Reinforcing polagonal 'sides' by drawing each shape together.
+1: line, 2: angle, 3: triangle, 4: square, 5: pentagon, etc. Each time you draw a new shape, circle and count each point to reinforce the polygon's identity.
+Once you get to 12 or more, ask 'what shape is this starting to look like?' (a circle).
+  * 'Polygon star game': starting with a pentagon, explore [the stars]() you can create together when connecting the points within polygons.
+Ask if they can see the shapes within the stars (squares, triangles, rectangles).
+If drawn, cut out and hang the stars in their play area for fun.

 ## Physics
 * Introduction to gravity, force, mass, and inertia: